Karen Duggan

-Karen Duggan (born 29 May 1991) is an Irish footballer who plays for Peamount United of the Women's National League (WNL).
+Karen Duggan (born 29 May 1991) is an Irish former footballer who played for Peamount United of the Women's National League (WNL).
 She has previously played for UCD Waves and the Republic of Ireland women's national football team.
 Between 2013 and 2016 Duggan was selected for the WNL Team of the Season for four successive seasons.
 She was the only player selected all four seasons.
 In 2015–16 she was also WNL Senior Player of the Season.
 Duggan has also played camogie at club, university and county level.

 Early years

 Duggan was born in Piltown, County Kilkenny.
 She is the daughter of Pat and Bernie Duggan and has an older brother, John.
 Between 2005 and 2009 Duggan attended Scoil Mhuire (Greenhills) in Carrick-on-Suir where she studied for her Leaving Cert.
 While there she played various sports including association football, camogie, Gaelic football and basketball.
 As a schoolgirl she also played association football for Piltown L.F.C. and began playing camogie with Piltown GAA.
 Duggan also played for Kilkenny GAA in the 2009 All-Ireland Minor Camogie Championship final.